sendgrid/sendgrid-csharp/docker/README.md

 # Quickstart

 1. Install Docker on your machine.
+2. Build the latest container with `docker build -t sendgrid/sendgrid-csharp docker`
-2. Run `docker run -it sendgrid/sendgrid-csharp`.
+3. Run `docker run -it sendgrid/sendgrid-csharp`.

 # Info